You are here

 E7: Is consent to care and treatment always sought in line with legislation and guidance?

 Characteristics of services we would rate as requires improvement in this area

-Restraint (where relevant) is not always recognised, or less restrictive options used where possible.
+Where restraint is used it is not always recognised, or less restrictive options are not always used where possible.

 - Last updated: